klange/toaruos/README.md

 ### Building With Docker

-General users hoping to build ToaruOS from source are recommended to use our prebuilt Docker image, which contains all the necessary tools:
+General users hoping to build ToaruOS from source are recommended to use the prebuilt Docker image, which contains all the necessary tools:

     git clone --recursive https://github.com/klange/toaruos
     cd toaruos